dafny-lang/dafny/docs/DafnyRef/Types.md

 can be used abstractly to represent an arbitrary parameterized monad.

 Even as an opaque type, the type may be given members such as constants, methods or functions.
+(TODO: Examples please)

 ## 11.3.
 Subset types {#sec-subset-types}